 It is used to analyse high-risk scenarios and communicate them to promote discussion and understanding throughout all levels of an organisation, beyond the specialist safety community.
 The model provides a consistent approach and understanding of risk by different parties, companies, locations, for example at different stations or worksites within an organisation.

-The method has several strengths that make it suitable for understanding risk, including:
+The method has several strengths that make it suitable for understanding risk.
+It:

 - provides a structured and systematic way of analysing and understanding hazards